 A hybrid wired/Wi-Fi network would seem to offer the best of both worlds in terms of speed, mobility, affordability and security.
 If a user needs maximum Internet and file-sharing speed, then he can plug into the network with an Ethernet cable.
 If he needs to show a streaming video to his buddy in the hallway, he can access the network wirelessly.
 With the right planning, an organization can save money on CAT 5 cable and routers by maximizing the reach of the wireless network.
 And with the right encryption and password management in place, the wireless portion of the network can be just as secure as the wired.

-For more information on computer networking and related topics, check out the helpful links on the next page.
+For more information on computer networking and related topics, check out the helpful links below.